Ashley-Edge/DnD_character_generator/README.md

 ## Service2 and service3

 Service2 and service3 will act very similar.
+And will use the same sort of tests.

 Service2 will generate a random race for our character.
 ```
 @app.route('/race', methods=['GET'])
 def character_race():